barryclark/jekyll-now/_posts/2016-12-12-updates-in-wicked-0-11.md

 ### Introduction

 Last Friday we released version 0.11.0 och our Open Source API Management System [wicked.haufe.io](http://wicked.haufe.io) ([GitHub Repository](https://github.com/Haufe-Lexware/wicked.haufe.io), [Release Notes](https://github.com/Haufe-Lexware/wicked.haufe.io/blob/master/doc/release-notes.md#0110-beta)).
-Over the course of the last couple of weeks our focus has been to make deployments to production easier and how to enable deployments to alternative runtimes (other than using `docker-compose`) or how to make them easier.
+Over the course of the last couple of weeks our focus has been to make deployments to production easier and how to enable deployments to alternative runtimes (other than using `docker-compose`), or at least how to make them easier.

-This blog post will explain some of the changesand enhancements which were made and how you can update your existing API Configurations to benefit from them.
+This blog post will explain some of the changes and enhancements that were made and how you can update your existing API Configurations to benefit from them.

 ### Recap - Deployment Architecture